-The census will be held on Sunday 21st March 2021 in England and Wales, and Northern Ireland (Scotland has postponed their census).
-Watch an introductory video from the Office for Nationa Statistics (ONS) here
+The census was held on Sunday 21st March 2021 in England and Wales, and Northern Ireland (Scotland had postponed their census).
+Watch an introductory video from the Office for National Statistics (ONS) here

 It is a survey that takes place every 10 years conducted by the Office for National Statistics (ONS).
 It asks questions about things such as where people live, the religion they practice or how many children they have.

-The last census saw the first Gypsy & Irish Traveller tick box introduced and this year’s census will be the first to include a Roma option too.
+The 2020 census saw the first Gypsy & Irish Traveller tick box introduced and this year’s census was the first to include a Roma option too.

 There are lots of people who may have had negative experiences when disclosing their Gypsy, Roma or Traveller identity however the information that the census gathers cannot be used to identify you.
 Your personal information cannot be released for 100 years – it cannot impact on the benefits you receive or be given to your GP or local council.

 Watch a lovely children’s video on the importance of the Census by the historian David Olusoga.

 Read here how the census works for people who live on sites, or who are living a nomadic lifestyle.